chunmusic/Face_Mask_Detection/README.md

 - The model was trained based on SSD Inception V2 architecture by Tensorflow 1.

+- With Opencv DNN, it can perform up to 7-9 FPS on Nvidia Jetson NX.

 - The dataset used for training this model is from (https://www.kaggle.com/andrewmvd/face-mask-detection)

 ## How to use